WPSP

 WPSP (1190 AM & 104.1 FM, "La Primera") is an American commercial radio station in Royal Palm Beach, Florida.
-Owned by George M. Arroyo, It airs a Spanish contemporary radio format, the station serves the West Palm Beach radio market, The transmitter site is off Northlake Blvd in West Palm Beach.
+Owned by George M. Arroyo, It airs a Spanish-language adult contemporary radio format, the station serves the West Palm Beach radio market, The transmitter site is off Northlake Blvd in West Palm Beach.

 History

 The station went on the air as WOEZ on September 1, 1989.
 On March 10, 1995, the station changed its call sign to WLAZ, and on December 8, 1995, to the current WPSP.